Highlights of the Program

 Southern California Edison

-• Enabling scalable powerflow analysis to identify constraints defer upgrades and prioritize investments
+• Enabling scalable power flow analysis to identify constraints, defer upgrades, and prioritize investments

 Q&A SESSION ON APPLYING AI FORECASTING IN DISTRIBUTION PLANNING